ciaoidea/holographix/README.md

 ## Conceptual lineage (kept explicit and testable)

-Holographix borrows language from biology—morphogenesis, fields, healing—because it describes a distributed pattern that remains recognisable under constant material loss.
+HolographiX borrows language from biology—morphogenesis, fields, healing—because it describes a distributed pattern that remains recognisable under constant material loss.
 The implementation stays strictly within explicit data structures and deterministic reconstruction rules; no non-material mechanism is assumed.

 The use of golden-ratio steps is an engineering technique for near-uniform sampling under modular rotation, chosen to spread residual detail globally with low bookkeeping.